liborty/TokenCrypt/README.md

 # TokenCrypt [<img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/liborty/tokencrypt/HEAD?logo=github">](https://github.com/liborty/tokencrypt) [![Actions Status](https://github.com/liborty/TokenCrypt/workflows/test/badge.svg)](https://github.com/liborty/TokenCrypt/actions)

-**Efficiently compresses and securely encrypts directories containing  hexadecimal security tokens, base64 data, text, binary or any other types of files.
-High security with extreme ease of use.**
+**Efficiently compress and securely encrypt directories containing  hexadecimal security tokens, base64 data, text, binary or any other types of files.
+High security with ease of use.**

-Disclaimer: use at your own risk!
+**Disclaimer:** use at your own risk!
 No warranties are given or implied.
 By downloading this software, you agree not to use it for unethical purposes.

+**Warning:** the encryption keys are written to the subdirectory in the current directory.
+As is the encrypted directory.
+If you subsequently lose their connection or lose them entirely, it will not be possible to reconstruct your original data!
+Should you be encrypting many directories, take care to exactly mirror their directory structure with the generated key directories.

-## Outline
+## Introduction

 Internet security tokens usually consist of 32, 64 or more hexadecimal characters.
 They are increasingly used to facilitate secure access over the internet protocols